ClusterLabs/high-laughability/README.md

-# high-laughability - Quotes from our HA overlords
+# High-lAughability - Quotes from our HA overlords

 ## Funny, insightful, or otherwise interesting things said by members of the team.
 Reverse chronological order, like a blog.